shewitt93/explore_service/README.md

 I have sent an invitation to Alex to join a postman workspace I've created so you can easily test my implementation

+I've also written a test pipeline so you can see they pass without manually having to run them which you can find in github actions

 ## API Endpoints